 c.
 No parcel may be more than four times deep as it is wide (4:1 depth to width ratio).

 d.
 All parcels must be accessible, from an existing public road, a new public road or a new private road or shared driveway.
 New public roads must be approved by the Van Buren County Road Commission; new private roads or shared driveways must be approved by Antwerp Township.
 See the Zoning Ordinance for more information.

 a.
-Applicants are strongly encouraged to meet with the Township Assessor and Township Zoning Administrator prior to hiring a surveyor, to ensure that the property in question may be split as desired.
+Applicants are strongly encouraged to speak with the Township Zoning Administrator prior to hiring a surveyor, to ensure that the property in question may be split as desired.

 b.
 When you are ready to process the land division, a complete application is required.
 The application form, required fee, evidence of fee ownership of the property to be divided and an iron-set survey must be submitted for the application to be complete.
 Contact the Township Hall for application forms and fee information.